realnotsevcator/3wifi-lite/README.md

 ## Backups

 Backups run automatically in a background thread with the interval `BACKUP_INTERVAL_SECONDS` (default 3600 seconds).
+In addition, daily snapshots are written locally at `00:00 UTC` to the `daily_backups/` directory.
+The folder keeps at most 30 files (oldest snapshots are removed when the limit is exceeded) and is never uploaded to Mega.nz.

 The `BACKUP_PROVIDER` environment variable selects the provider: